Key dates for Cooperative Research Centres - Projects (CRC-P) Round 19 (2026)

 Applications must be led by an industry entity, and involve university and other partners (including at least 1 SME partner).

-Round 18 is open to all industry sectors with a focus on supporting projects in line with Government priorities including the National Reconstruction Fund priority areas and National Science & Research Priorities.
-Applications with a focus on robotics and automation are particularly encouraged.
+Round 19 is open to all industry sectors with a focus on supporting projects in line with Government priorities including the National Reconstruction Fund priority areas and National Science & Research Priorities.
+Applications with a focus on artificial intelligence systems and technologies are particularly encouraged.

 How to apply